 AML 4154 Modern American Poetry (3) Prereq: LIT 2110.
 Study includes, but is not limited to, major American poets such as Pound, Williams, Cummings, Lowell and Hughes.

-AML 4610/4276 Afro-American Novel (3) Prereq: ENC 3320 The most significant black American novelists from William Wells Brown to Alice Walker.
+AML 4610/4276 Afro-American Novel I, II (3) Prereq: ENC 3320 (English Majors) The most significant black American novelists from William Wells Brown to comtemporary authors such as Alice Walker.

-AML 4934 Seminar in African American Literature (3) Prereq: ENC 3320 Current topics organized around selected writers or themes which reflect the political and artistic values of Afro-American culture.
+AML 4934 Seminar in African American Literature I, II (3) Prereq: ENC 3320 Current topics organized around selected writers or themes which reflect the political and artistic values of African American culture.

-AML 4604/4605 Legacy of African American Literature (3) Prereq: ENC 3320 Selected readings from the literature of African Americans from the pre-Civil War era through present day.
+AML 4604/4605 Legacy of African American Literature I, II (3) Prereq: ENC 3320 Selected readings from the literature of African Americans from the pre-Civil War era through present day.

 AML 5216 Early American Literature (3) American literature from its beginning to 1815, including religious, social and political influences.